haruval/private-triage-agent/README.md

 draft.
 When it's uncertain or the content looks sensitive (legal, negotiation, dollar figures), the email is **anonymized**, sent to Claude for a stronger draft, then **re-hydrated** locally.
-Nothing is sent automatically: every draft is reviewed by you first.
+Nothing is sent automatically: every draft is reviewed by you first, in a React web app with a local web server and API to talk to the underlying Python pipeline.

 Under the hood, it runs three sequential layers, each covering a failure mode the others structurally miss.
 The default (`combined`) runs all three; `--anonymizer`